Lazio or Latium!

 However Lazio isn’t just the capital, even if all roads lead to Rome!
 Lazio also has mountains, lakes, a beautiful coastline on the Tyrrhenian sea, many thermal baths dating back to Roman times and some of the most well-known Italian cuisine.

-The hills in Lazio are rich and fertile making the cultivation of vegetables of all types easy.
-As a result veggies are an important part of the cuisine in this region.
+The hills in this region are rich and fertile making the cultivation of vegetables of all types easy.
+As a result veggies are an important part of the cuisine.
 They are most often cooked with generous amounts of oil, herbs and garlic.
 Typical vegetables to look out for are Roman artichokes, chickpeas, fava beans, broccoli and zucchini flowers.

 When it comes to meat dishes, many tend to be heavy and strong tasting, a throwback to the days of poverty when the rural population made do with the less popular and cheaper cuts of meat.
 Even today, traditional Lazio cuisine relies heavily on inexpensive cuts of meat.
 Offal is a popular buy at local butchers and although Rome’s more refined restaurants may not include it, traditional eateries still do.
 Other traditional meat dishes make use of oxtail, veal, lamb and pork.
 Chicken is used in Lazio more than in other regions and they also eat a fair amount of rabbit.
 Wild vegetables and herbs are gathered in the countryside along with snails which are a popular dish.